Skip to content

 Symptom: docker compose ps shows containers in a restart loop.

-Fix: Check the logs for the failing service.
-The most common cause is a misconfigured .env file:
+Fix: Check the logs for the failing service:

 bash